O'Henry History, Family Crest & Coats of Arms

 O'Henry Settlers in United States in the 20th Century

-- Katharine O'Henry, aged 40, who emigrated to America from Genoa, in 1914
+- Katharine O'Henry, aged 40, who immigrated to America from Genoa, in 1914